 Abbeye Saint-André

-DAY 6 | Thursday 15th May
+DAY 6 | Friday 15th May

 This morning we’ll head to Marseilles, and specifically to the remarkable Fort Saint-Jean, upon which a recent redevelopment incorporated planting by Olivier Fillipi and botanist Véronique Mure, around an apparently endless series of ancient courtyards.